yareally/SignalInfo/building.md

 1. Scala 2.11 is required.
 Yes, there is a Java branch if you want to build that instead.
 However, I don't support it anymore and you're on your own for building it.
 If you have questions about building the Scala version and your first question isn't "How do I build this for Eclipse", then feel free to ask :)
 2. If you are having troubles with your IDE of choice, use Intellij IDEA (the stable version).
 That is what I use and I cannot offer IDE specific help otherwise.
 Will it build in Android Studio?
 Maybe, I don't know and don't care to find out really.
-3. You must target Java 7, not Java 6 because I used a few Java 7 features that will work on Android.
-If you wish to use 6, then you would have to change those things.
-I personally do not like Java circa 2006, so I use whatever I can to make it a palatable language in personal projects.
 4. The following dependencies are needed (all jars are under library directory):
   * scala-async.jar - For async stuff
   * android-support-v4.jar